-Notice of Annual Meeting of Shareholders of WellPoint, Inc.
+Notice of Annual Meeting of Shareholders of Anthem, Inc.

-The Annual Meeting of Shareholders of WellPoint, Inc. will be held on Wednesday, May 14, 2014 at 8:00 a.m., Eastern Daylight Time at the Indiana History Center, 450 West Ohio Street, Indianapolis, Indiana 46204:
+The Annual Meeting of Shareholders of Anthem, Inc. will be held on Wednesday, May 13, 2015 at 8:00 a.m., Eastern Daylight Time at the Indiana History Center, 450 West Ohio Street, Indianapolis, Indiana 46204:

-(1) To elect the four members of the Board of Directors identified in the accompanying proxy statement for three-year terms.

-(2) To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2014.

-(3) To hold an advisory vote to approve the compensation of our named executive officers.

-- (4) If properly presented at the meeting, to vote on one shareholder proposal set forth in the accompanying proxy statement. - (5) To transact such other business as may properly come before the annual meeting and any adjournment or postponement.
+- (1) To elect the three members of the Board of Directors identified in the accompanying proxy statement for three-year terms. - (2) To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2015. - (3) To hold an advisory vote to approve the compensation of our named executive officers. - (4) If properly presented at the meeting, to vote on two shareholder proposals set forth in the accompanying proxy statement. - (5) To transact such other business as may properly come before the annual meeting and any adjournment or postponement.

-You can vote if you are a shareholder of record on March 14, 2014.
+You can vote if you are a shareholder of record on March 19, 2015.

-Our 2013 Annual Report on Form 10-K, which is our Annual Report to Shareholders, is being made available with the accompanying proxy statement.
+Our 2014 Annual Report on Form 10-K, which is our Annual Report to Shareholders, is being made available with the accompanying proxy statement.